 Cedar Rapids Levee Setback Repair Project

 King County applied for and received all permits related to summer 2012 construction, which focused on right bank repairs.
 Right bank construction was completed in September 2012 to provide a stable setback levee and remove remnant rocks from the channel.
-Planting work continued in the fall and winter of 2013.
+Planting work was completed in the fall and winter of 2013.

 The Cedar Rapids Levee Setback Repair Project planned repairs to the existing Cedar Rapids setback levees along both the left and right banks of the Cedar River.
 Since the Riverbend Mobile Home Park was purchased by King County in 2013, the repair of the left bank revetment was deemed unnecessary.

-A buried rock toe is designed and permitted along the riverward face of the left (south) bank.
+A buried rock toe was designed and permitted along the riverward face of the left (south) bank but was not constructed.
 This area will be monitored during floods to determine if emergency actions are required.

 On the right (north) bank, a short segment of the upstream end of the Brassfield Revetment was set back and will tie into the Cedar Rapids Setback Levee.
 Large angular rock placed in the channel during a 2011 emergency project was incorporated into the new facility.
-Native trees and shrubs will be planted to restore the areas impacted by this project.
+Native trees and shrubs were planted to restore the areas impacted by this project.

 - Flood damage reduction: